RisingStack/debug-node-docker/BLOGPOST.md

 Now, if you hit F5 on your keyboard you'll be propmted with the debugger you got used to in VSCode.
 Hit F5 again, to let the server start listening.
 If you put a breakpoint somewhere and call the server at `htpp://localhost:3000` you should see this

 ![VSCode debugger](img/vscode-debugger.png)

+# Why not `ndb`?

+Even though [`ndb`](https://github.com/GoogleChromeLabs/ndb/) is great for debugging currently you cannot attach it to running processes, which pretty much ruins the purpose in our case.
+You could also start your debug process with it inside the container and attach your debugger to if from outside, but you also need to modify your `Dockerfile` to do so, and you don't really gain anything as you would need to attach your chrome vscode, or other debugger to it anyway.
+Follow [this issue](https://github.com/GoogleChromeLabs/ndb/issues/60) for updates on the matter.

 # Final thoughts